1. Are you working?

-If your health problems do not satisfy the criteria found within Social Security’s list, you may not quality for disability.
+If your health problems do not satisfy the criteria found within Social Security’s list, you may not qualify for disability.
 However, with the right approach, there are a number of different legal avenues you still have available to prove you’re disabled.
 Contact us today to find out which options are available in your specific case.

 4. Can you do the work you did previously?

 The Social Security Administration will have an expert who will testify at your hearing about your past work and the judge will decide if you are able to do that kind of work.
-We’ll help you gather the evidence you need and cross examine the expert at the hearing for you.
+We’ll help you gather the evidence you need and cross-examine the expert at the hearing for you.